saldl/saldl/README.md

 # saldl

-A command-line downloader optimized for speed and early preview, based on libcurl.
+A multi-platform command-line downloader optimized for speed and early preview, based on libcurl.

 By default, saldl splits a download into fixed-sized chunks and download them in-order with multiple concurrent connections.